 Again, the amount of personal information required to apply for an account varies by company.
 All require the owner’s info, but fleet card companies that are also licensed as banks need more information in order to meet OFAC regulations that prevent money laundering.
 If you are working with a company that requires an OFAC check, you must list all owners who hold over 25% of the company, along with their social security number, date of birth, and home address.
 However, a non-bank or independent card provider will usually only require the primary owner’s name.
 However, there are certain circumstances where they may need more information, including the home address and social security number of one of the owners to personally guarantee the account if the company cannot establish a high enough credit limit on its own.

-Given the variations in the fuel card application process, you should take these insights into consideration when picking a vendor.
+Given the variations in applying for a fuel card, you should take these insights into consideration when picking a vendor.
 The best fit for you will depend on how quickly you need the card, your company’s credit score, and whether you are willing to submit to an OFAC check.
-If you have any questions about applying, reach out to P-Fleet today!
+If you have any questions about applying, contact us.